imathis/design-enthusiast/_source/_posts/2009-09-06-20-21-the-bell-tolls-for-ie6.markdown

 Lately some major players have decided to join the effort ([Youtube](http://www.techcrunch.com/2009/07/14/youtube-will-be-next-to-kiss-ie6-support-goodbye/) and [Digg](http://blog.digg.com/?p=878) among others) and it seems that we might finally be getting somewhere.

 Note: This site has not been tested in IE6.
-If it looks like rubbish I don&rsquo;t care.
+If it looks like rubbish I don't care.